yaml/yaml-spec/spec/1.2/spec.md

 scheme.
 [Tags] in a YAML stream must therefore be [presented] in a canonical way so that such comparison would yield the correct results.

+> If a node has itself as a descendant (via an alias), then equality of that node is implementation-defined.

 ##### Identity